Spiritual Life Insurance

 In the meantime, prior to this restoration, when a person dies in Christ today, they can have confidence that they will be with the Lord in Heaven, which is simply the unseen realm where God lives.

-WHEN YOU THINK OF LIFE AFTER DEATH, DO YOU HAVE FAITH THAT YOU WILL LIVE in WITH A PERFECT GOD IN PEACE OR IS THERE A SENSE OF DREAD AND THE UNKNOWN.
+WHEN YOU THINK OF LIFE AFTER DEATH, DO YOU HAVE FAITH THAT YOU WILL LIVE WITH A PERFECT GOD IN PEACE OR IS THERE A SENSE OF DREAD AND THE UNKNOWN.
 READ THE CONTRACT!

 Consider from the book of Revelation 21 at John's prophetic description :